QTNM/QTNMSim/README.md

 While testing for energy conservation which affects the chirp of the signal, the 'Signal' ntuple also contains the kinetic energy in MeV (G4 default) for each step.
-Next attempt after checking the textbook Boris algorithm is Tom Goffrey's analytic solution of the For, O'Connell equations in 3D.
+Next attempt after checking the textbook Boris algorithm is Tom Goffrey's analytic solution of the Ford, O'Connell equations in 3D.